ukjhsa/ADEF/README.md

 # ADEF
 A Software Framework for Adaptive Differential Evolution

-ADEF (A Software Framework for Adaptive Differential %Evolution) is a framework supports a variety of adaptive differential evolution algorithms.
+ADEF (A Software Framework for Adaptive Differential Evolution) is a framework supports a variety of adaptive differential evolution algorithms.

 ## Features